I want to talk about a model I’ve worked out for recognising how a certain kind of show works.

 So Cabin Pressure is a really clear example of this Paradigm.
 But not all sitcoms that fit map with such immediate obviousness.

 The thing is that the TV screen isn’t the circus tent.
 In clowning – a lively pantomime played to the back seats of a Big Top – there is only room for broad ‘types’ to be assigned to individual clowns, and role and personality must be one and the same.
-But TV is character-driven and 'role' and 'personality' have become somewhat separable.
-A character on TV might have a clownish personality but not be the Clown.
+But TV is character-driven and deals in close-ups.
+So 'Role' and 'personality' have become somewhat separable.
+A character on TV might have a screwy personality but not be the Wildcard.
 A character on TV might be a boss but not the Boss.

 The IT Crowd

-The IT Crowd‘s ‘sit’ is of the IT department in a large and anonymous company.
-The show kicks off when new hire Jen Barber is appointed to manage the department despite having no computer expertise, and moves into the basement office of IT specialists Roy Trenneman and Maurice Moss.
+The IT Crowd‘s ‘sit’ is of the IT department in a large and generic company.
+The show kicks off when new hire Jen Barber is appointed to manage the department despite having no computer expertise, and moves into the basement office of existing IT specialists Roy Trenneman and Maurice Moss.

 It’s worth noting that The IT Crowd’s first series featured a different boss; Denholm Renholm played by Chris Morris.
-He was certainly odd, but in his case not in a way which particularly fueled unpredictability of plot or gave rise to crazy new situations for the protagonists.
-He had no special relationship with or interest in the IT department distinct from his attitude to the wider company.
-Douglas, when he came in, did.
+He was certainly odd, but in his case not in a way which particularly worked for the Eccentric Boss function.
+He had no special relationship with or interest in the IT department distinct from his attitude to the wider company and so he wasn't well-placed to reliably bring the kind of extremity into the lives of the Augustes that an Eccentric Boss should.
 I wonder if these missed Eccentric Boss points were the reason for the character being swapped out.
-It is in the Berry seasons the show seemed to get its engine running consistently and the show took off in popularity.
+It is in the subsequent seasons that the show seemed to get its engine running consistently and the show took off in popularity.

 Auguste Double Act: It’s as we get to the Auguste level that we need to take a harder look at who fits where.
 Because if you know the show and were asked to name the central relationship or double act in The IT Crowd you might say that it’s Roy and Moss.
-But it would be a mistake to imagine that because they are a frequent duo that they represent the Auguste Double Act of the show.
-In fact, they don’t have that crucial Auguste relationship: they’re not in competition, they don’t have a latent status-tension which is needled by the new obstacles and aspirations that the plot throws at them.
+But it would be a mistake to imagine that because they are frequently played as a duop, in storylines together, that they represent the Auguste Double Act of the show.
+In fact, they don’t have that crucial Auguste relationship: they’re not in competition.
+They don’t have a latent status-tension which is needled by the new obstacles and aspirations that the plot throws at them.
 Moss isn’t really in conflict with anyone.
-In fact, he is really the Clown.
+In fact, he is really the Wildcard.

 It’s Roy and Jen who form the Auguste Double Act.
 It’s her entry into the IT department that starts the show and she and Roy balance out each other’s statuses perfectly.
 She’s the head of the department, but he’s the one who knows anything about IT and whose environment this already is.

 Every show has its own particular version of 'status' that most concerns the characters.
-In Cabin Pressure status has to do with professionalism and professional prestige.
-Job as identity.
+In Cabin Pressure status has to do with professionalism and professional prestige.; job as identity.
 In The IT Crowd the status tension has a lot to do with social standing.
 The show is about weirdo geekery coming into conflict with normalcy.
-So Roy and Jen most frequently compete for the status of greater social acceptability.
+So Roy and Jen most frequently compete for the status of greater social 'normalcy' and acceptability.

-Clown: meanwhile Moss doesn’t have any aspirations around that kind of self image.
+Wildcard: meanwhile Moss doesn’t have any aspirations around that kind of self image.
 As he says himself, “Weird’s all I’ve got.
 That and my sweet style”.
 His mannered ways and flattened affect is also distinct against the more naturalistic tones of Roy and Jen meaning he brings in a sharply different energy.
-He’s a classic Clown, he’s just a more prominent one than in the classic model.
+He’s a classic Wildcard, he’s just a more prominent one than in the most straightforward model.

-But the fact that Moss is often involved in the A-plots, rather than being reserved for side-stories or non-sequitorial moments running at a counterpoint to that, means he’s not always placed to wholly cover the Clown role on his own.
+But the fact that Moss is often involved in the A-plots, rather than being reserved for side-stories or non-sequitorial moments running at a counterpoint to that, does mean that he’s not always able to wholly cover the Wildcard role on his own.
 If Moss is already playing in the main plot, he can’t pop up to offer something fresh and amusingly unexpected from the outside.

-And so what we see is the introduction of a secondary back-up Clown to fill this gap: the recurring character of Richmond (played by Noel Fielding), a secret fourth member of the IT department who lives in the server cupboard and is gothy to the point of being an outright vampire.
+And so what we see is the introduction of a secondary back-up Wildcard to fill this gap: the recurring character of Richmond (played by Noel Fielding), a secret fourth member of the IT department who lives in the server cupboard and is gothy to the point of being an outright vampire.
 Where the wider show is reasonably naturalistic, with only edges of heightening and surrealness, Richmond’s concept, look and performance all has a foot firmly planted in the fantastical.
+His Kiss-like goth facepaint even makes him look like a literal clown.
 If Richard Ayoade’s performance as Moss is a step towards the stylised, Noel Fielding’s as Richmond is fully occupying that territory.
-His performance is so out of step it even leads to fourth-wall-nudging jokes.
-He’s filmed differently, and the other characters try to work out what he's doing when he is presenting a dramatic pose directly to camera.

-All this would be enough to tip the balance of the show and reset the show’s ‘normal’ if he was too frequent a player, but sensibly his appearences are reserved.
-But he’s ready to deploy in situations where a Clown energy and role is called for and Moss is unable to quite cover that slot.
+All this would be enough to tip the balance of the show and reset the show’s ‘normal’ if he was too frequent a player, but sensibly his appearances are reserved.
+But as it is he’s ready to deploy in situations where a Wildcard energy and role is called for and Moss is unable to quite cover that slot.

 The Mighty Boosh